cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 ##### Sending packets

 The `sendPacket` function is called by the IBC handler when an IBC packet is submitted to the newtwork in order to send *data* in the form of an IBC packet. ∀ `Payload` included in the `packet.data`, which may refer to a different application, the application specific callbacks are retrieved from the IBC router and the `onSendPacket` is the then triggered on the specified application.
 The `onSendPacket` executes the application logic.
-Once all payloads contained in the `packet.data` have been acted upon, the packet commitment is generated and the sequence number bind to the sourceId is incremented.
+Once all payloads contained in the `packet.data` have been acted upon, the packet commitment is generated and the sequence number bound to the `channelSourceId` is incremented.

 The `sendPacket` core function MUST execute the applications logic atomically triggering the `onSendPacket` callback ∀ application contained in the `packet.data` payload.